 SIX SUGGESTIONS FOR SUCCESS: Display Tactics for Increased Sales

 Option 3: The basket is synonymous with Ontario peaches.
 In excess of eighty percent of peaches sold annually are purchased in this traditional container.
-Leverage the basket's popularity to increase sales of other Ontario basket items such as nectarines, pears, plums and fresh grapes by creating an out of the basket display.
+Leverage the basket's popularity to increase sales of other Ontario basket items such as nectarines, pears, plums, apricots and fresh grapes by creating an out of the basket display.

 Option 5: Create incremental sales by displaying Ontario tender fruit in the cereal, dairy, bakery aisles or anywhere outside the produce department, just use your imagination.
 Give them a reason to buy.
 Emphasize that Ontario tender fruit is a healthy snack for kids to take to camp, on a picnic and in their lunches for back to school.